Dylan Carlson (musician): Personal life

 Carlson was a good friend of Kurt Cobain of Nirvana and, like Cobain, has struggled with heroin addiction, particularly so after Cobain's death.
+Carlson purchased the gun that Cobain used to end his life, which he bought at Cobain's request six days before his death.
+He was actually with investigator Tom Grant when he searched Cobain's home, but they failed to search the greenhouse above the garage where his body was eventually discovered on April 8, 1994.

 In his biography of Cobain, Heavier Than Heaven, Charles R. Cross asserted that "In Bloom" was a "thinly disguised portrait" of Carlson.

 He now lives in recovery of heroin addiction.
-He has survived a rare form of Hepatitis B and liver failure.
-Carlson was married to fellow Earth drummer Adrienne Davies for a time.
-Davies still remains in the band despite their split-up.
-Carlson was married to a London-born artist, belly dancer, and performer named Holly.
-A picture of her profile was used as the album cover art for his solo album Conquistador.
+He has survived a rare form of hepatitis B and liver failure.
+Carlson was married to fellow Earth member, drummer Adrienne Davies for a time.
+Davies still remains in the band despite their split.